amanmanocha/hotelsapi/README.md

 The per second rate limit can be configured by setting 'rate.limit' in appliction.properties file, which should be present in the classpath.
 Per second rate limit a for specific keys can be configured by setting 'rate.limit.{key}' in same application.properties file.

+I realize frequency of rate limit should have been made configurable.